C. A. Davids: Career and philosophy

 Born in 1971 in Cape Town, South Africa, Davids is a novelist, editor and writer.
 She previously worked in arts marketing as the marketing manager for the Baxter Theatre Centre at the University of Cape Town (UCT), and communications manager for the Alexander Kasser Theatre at Montclair State University in Montclair, New Jersey, USA.
-Before that she worked as an advertising and promotions manager for Levi Strauss SA.
+Before that, she worked as an advertising and promotions manager for Levi Strauss SA.

 Davids has contributed to publications such as Lapham's Quarterly, the Johannesburg Review of Books, the South African Sunday Times and Wasafiri, and her writing has appeared in anthologies such as Twist, an anthology of short stories by South African women (published by Struik, October 2006) and in African Pens: New Writing from Southern Africa (published by New Africa Books, April 2007).
 Davids has lived in Switzerland, the United States of America and Shanghai, China, and now resides on the edge of District Six in Cape Town, South Africa.
-She has an MA in creative writing from the University of Cape Town (UCT).
+She graduated from the University of Cape Town (UCT) with an MA in creative writing.

 Her debut novel The Blacks of Cape Town received a positive critical reception in 2013.

-Davids is as strong advocator of South African literature:
+Davids is as strong advocate of South African literature:

 Recognition

 Davids has been shortlisted for the University of Johannesburg Debut Prize 2013, longlisted for the Sunday Times Fiction Prize 2013; longlisted for the inaugural Kwani?
 Manuscript Project, and shortlisted for the EU Literary Award in 2012.

+How To Be A Revolutionary won the prestigious Sunday Times Literary Award for best fiction in 2022.